-Change to the audit measure for 2024 data year: None.
-In 2023, the cohort changed from babies discharged within the calendar year of analysis to babies who turned 44 weeks PMA in the calendar year of analysis.
-From 2023, the NNAP will report BPD on 1-year epochs.
+- In 2023, the cohort changed from babies discharged within the calendar year of analysis to babies who turned 44 weeks PMA in the calendar year of analysis. - From 2023, the NNAP will report BPD on 1-year epochs.
 Previously the NNAP reported three-year rolling epochs.